Working in the Lab

 - Other training may be required based on the Training Needs Assessment.

-- Submit the Clearance Form to Mary Lindstrom, the EHS Coordinator for DMSE, in 56-341d (email@example.com).
+- Submit the Clearance Form to email@example.com.
 Both the worker and the PI or EHS rep must sign a the form stipulating that specific lab training has been provided and agreed to, and that the worker has read the DMSE Chemical Hygiene and Safety Manual.
 This must be done before bench work can begin.

 Safe Lab Practices